com-480-data-visualization/com-480-project-javastreet/README.md

 This is moreover something that could be interesting to anyone since nowadays more than 40% of the population owns a smartphone, in which apps hold a very significant place.
 This is the reason why we chose to display the results in the form of a smartphone.
 This idea is more developed in the 4th part, and will be even more explained in the Milestone 2.

 ### 3. Exploratory Data Analysis
-We started the exploration of the dataset with some basic statistics to have a general idea of we were dealing with.
+We started the exploration of the dataset with some basic statistics to have a general idea of what we were dealing with.
 You can find all the initial analysis on the Python notebook [analysis.ipynb](analysis.ipynb) with comments that describe all the processing.

 The used dataset was generally clean and ready to use as explained before but because of a limited number of requests during the parsing, the data had to be acquired in a few steps.
 The saved dataframes were then merged together, removing the potential duplicates.